peter3579e/Game-of-Life/README.md

        liveCells.add(cell)
    }
 ```
 4. For the custom View, I decided to extend SurfaceView class and implement runnable interface for the evolution of World.
-The difference between surfaceView and CostumeView: https://medium.com/mobile-app-development-publication/surface-view-vs-view-the-differences-b8ad7808dc3c
+The difference between surfaceView and normal View: https://medium.com/mobile-app-development-publication/surface-view-vs-view-the-differences-b8ad7808dc3c

 ### To make the game interesting
 User are able to drag and select a block of live cels and replace to other positon, to evolve different possibility of evolution.